Sevixdd/mission-quizify/README.md

 # Quizify

-## Quizify mission offered by Radical AI is a 10 tasks Quiz generating app.
+## Overview

+Quizify mission offered by Radical AI is a 10 tasks Quiz generating app.
 It is a web app which takes input a pdf document which the LLM will have as context and generate questions with multiple-choice answers based on it.

 - LLM = Vertex AI, gemini pro
 - Interface = Streamlit